 Keeping Up the DADT Pressure in Illinois

-December 7, 2010 by Maureen McCarty, HRC Senior Digital Strategist
+December 7, 2010 by Maureen McCarty, HRC Associate Director of Digital Media

 The following is from HRC field organizer and military veteran Lee Reinhart:

 With the passage of civil unions legislation in Illinois last week, there was much to celebrate and rightly so.
 But here in the Land of Lincoln, we’ve quickly returned to our work generating constituent contacts with newly elected Senator Mark Kirk in support of “Don’t Ask, Don’t Tell” repeal.
 Illinois voters are getting involved by making phone calls, writing letters and attending organizing meetings.